Signs of Alprazolam Addiction and How to Get Help

 Alprazolam (commonly known as Xanax®) is a benzodiazepine (benzo) commonly used to treat different types of anxiety and, in certain cases, alcohol use disorder.
 It is highly addictive and can quickly lead to withdrawal, but it can be hard to know the signs of alprazolam addiction and when to seek help.

-In 2019 alone, 16 percent of deaths due to opioid overdose also involved medications, including alprazolam.
+In 2021 alone, nearly 14 percent of deaths due to opioid overdose also involved medications, including alprazolam.
 This drug is a controlled substance regulated by the FDA, meaning it has medicinal purposes but also carries a potential for abuse.
-Alprazolam is prescribed when a medical practitioner believes the benefits will far outweigh the risks.
+Alprazolam is prescribed when a medical practitioner believes the benefits far outweigh the risks.
 Serious side effects of using these two drugs together can be fatal and include respiratory failure.
 Some cough syrups contain opioids, so one must be careful when starting a new prescription.
-Other often-prescribed benzos include clonazepam(Klonopin®) and diazepine (Valium®).
+Other often-prescribed benzos include clonazepam(Klonopin®) and diazepam (Valium®).

 Other symptoms of alprazolam withdrawal syndrome include:

 If you or your loved one are watching the clock waiting for their next scheduled dose, that may be a warning sign of things to come, including addiction.